For answers to general questions please browse through our Frequently Asked Questions.

 How Do I Request A Birth Certificate?

 If you are an eligible party to the birth certificate, you may request it either by mail or in person.
-To request a birth certificate by mail, please complete the application for the birth certificate (see link below) and mail it to the Town Clerk’s Office at 275 Broad Street, Windsor CT 06095.
+To request a birth certificate by mail, please complete the application for the birth certificate (see link below).
+Mail the application, a photocopy of your I.D., a check or money order payable to the Town of Windsor for $20.00 and a self-addressed stamped envelope to the Town Clerk’s Office at 275 Broad Street, Windsor CT 06095.

-You must submit a copy of a photo identification (Do Not Submit Originals).
+You must submit a photocopy of your photo identification (Do Not Submit Originals).
 The identification must be a valid, government issued document.
 Acceptable forms of identification are:

 - Driver's License